Ellies Holdings

-Ellies Holdings Ltd was a diversified electronics company in South Africa, Ellies Electronics was founded in 1979 by Elliot Salkow, who died in 2021.
-He initially operated from his garage and sold aerials from the boot of his car.
+Ellies Holdings Ltd, commonly referred to as Ellies, was a South African JSE-listed diversified electronics company.
 The business was liquidated in 2024.
-It was listed on the Main Board of the JSE, in the Electronic and Electrical Equipment Sector.

-The company was a distributor of TV aerials and installation equipment, as well as a manufacturer of industrial audio electronic and electrical equipment under the 'Ellies' brands and satellite and associated equipment under the 'ElSat' brand.
-Through Megatron Federal, Ellies was involved in power infrastructure (generation, transmission and distribution).
-The company also entered the renewable energy and internet connectivity markets via satellite sectors through joint ventures with In-toto Technology Investments and Q-KON respectively.
+History

+Ellies Electronics was founded in 1979 by Elliot Salkow, who initially operated from his garage, and sold aerials from the boot of his car.

 Business rescue and liquidation

 At the end of January 2024, the more than four-decade-old electronics group said it intended to enter business rescue amid the collapse of a crucial acquisition.

 On 10 April 2024, its business rescue practitioner announced that there are no reasonable prospects of saving the business and that an application for a liquidation order will be made to the court.

-The business rescue practitioner later clarified that the company's main operating subsidiary, Ellies Electronics, will continue to trade, as was on track to publish a proposed business rescue plan by 10 May 2024.
+The business rescue practitioner later clarified that the company's main operating subsidiary, Ellies Electronics, will continue to trade, and was on track to publish a proposed business rescue plan by 10 May 2024.

+The Ellies brand (IP) was acquired by South African manufacturer SMD Technologies in July 2024.

+Operations

+Ellies Holdings was a distributor of TV aerials and installation equipment, as well as a manufacturer of industrial audio electronic and electrical equipment under the 'Ellies' brand, and satellite and associated equipment under the 'ElSat' brand.

+Through Megatron Federal, Ellies was involved in power infrastructure (generation, transmission and distribution).
+The company also entered the renewable energy and internet connectivity markets via satellite sectors, through joint ventures with In-toto Technology Investments and Q-KON respectively.